Where We Be

 This odd cave structure looks like the top half of a skull

-scenery like this, the mile walk in and out of Petra is more a pleasure than a burden.
+With fine scenery like this, the mile walk in and out of Petra is pure pleasure.

-The Siq is a natural attraction in its own right.
-What a spectacular entrance to an ancient city.
+What a spectacular entrance to an ancient city!

 The canyon widens briefly at this spot known as the Niche Monument.
 A